Skip to main content

 Channel Hierarchy

-Channel hierarchy lets you organize channels into logical groups for better reporting and analysis.
+Channel hierarchy lets you organize channels using configurable classification fields for better reporting and analysis.

 What is Channel Hierarchy?